Ashish-1016/WhatsApp-Clone/README.md

 https://whatsapp-clone-s.web.app/

 The above link is the Deployed version of the WhatsApp using Firebase Hosting.
-Code will be upload as soon as possible.
+Code will be uploaded as soon as possible.